Tata

 In 2018, I developed the foundational identity for TATA, a pioneer in compacted earth in Mexico.
 In 2025, on its tenth anniversary, we revisited the brand to realign its visual language with its evolution.

-What began as a practice centered on mosaic production had matured into a material authority, expanding into compacted earth systems, consultancy, and interdisciplinary collaboration.
+What began as a practice centered on mosaic production had matured into a material authority; expanding into compacted earth systems, consultancy, interdisciplinary collaboration…

 The challenge was to refine and reposition.

-To reflect TATA’s investigational character, I created a modular publishing structure composed of distinct yet interconnected formats: field notes, quotations, research fragments, and project archives.
+To reflect TATA’s investigational character, I created a modular system composed of distinct yet interconnected needs and formats.

-The system follows a scientific clarity while remaining materially flexible (adaptable to letter and half-letter formats, able to exist as a simple bond print or as an embossed postcard without losing coherence).
+The system nods to scientific clarity while remaining materially flexible (adaptable to letter and half-letter formats, able to exist as a simple bond print or as an embossed postcard without losing coherence).

 Each built work is documented through an editorial framework titled Project Archive.
-These archives combine conceptual foundations, material research, process documentation, and final photography — positioning TATA not as a product brand, but as a research-driven studio.
+These archives combine conceptual foundations, material research, process documentation, final photography (positioning Tata as a research-driven studio).

 Every archive is then preserved inside a custom-designed box containing the printed book and elements gathered from the site: soil, stone, polaroids, fragments.